 Stanford physicist wins prestigious Dirac Medal

 At the peak of the Olympic Games, the gold medal of theoretical physics has just been announced.
-Stanford physics professor Shoucheng Zhang and two other physicists were awarded the Dirac Medal from the International Centre for Theoretical Physics for their research on a novel type of matter known as a "topological insulator."
+Physics Professor SHOUCHENG ZHANG and two other physicists were awarded the Dirac Medal from the International Centre for Theoretical Physics for their research on a novel type of matter known as a “topological insulator.”

 “I have deeply admired Dirac ever since I was a student,” Zhang said Wednesday.
 “He pioneered a novel scientific method – to discover the truth of nature by searching for mathematical beauty.
 Discovery of topological insulator is a triumphant tribute to Dirac’s inspiring style and to his ubiquitous Dirac equation.”

-The Dirac Medal is named after the British Nobel-prize-winning theorist Paul Dirac.
+The Dirac Medal is named after the British Nobel Prize-winning theorist Paul Dirac.
 He is best known for his unification of quantum mechanics with Einstein’s theory of special relativity, leading to the discovery of the Dirac equation and the prediction of anti-matter.
-It was first awarded in 1985 and is given each year on Dirac's birthday, Aug.
-8. This year's medal, which comes with a $5,000 prize for each medalist, marks the 110th anniversary of his birth.
+The medal was first awarded in 1985 and is given each year on Dirac’s birthday, Aug.
+8. This year’s medal, which comes with a $5,000 prize for each medalist, marks the 110th anniversary of his birth.